Harry and Meghan smile at daughter Lilibet as Archie looks on in festive message

 The card shows Harry and Meghan smiling at Lilibet as the duchess holds her aloft, while their son Archie sits on his father’s knee.

-The couple wishes supporters “happy holidays” in the card, which was sent through the Archewell charity they co-founded in 2020.
+The couple wishes supporters “happy holidays” in the card, which was sent via email through the Archewell charity they co-founded in 2020.

 A message alongside the photo reads: “This year, 2021, we welcomed our daughter, Lilibet, to the world.